vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Integrating an Payment Service Provider with Vue Storefront is a task that requires a wider overview of the theory of payments and your e-commerce platform's approach to them.

-This document will guide you through the process of creating integration and explain the concepts behind Vue Storefront.
+This document will guide you through it.

 ## Learn theory